 So what does Heitkamp decide to do?
 She announces she will vote against Kavanaugh.
 Democrats will cheer her for it.
 Media allies like the fabulist Washington Post will turn reality on its head and paint the decision as politically savvy.
 But the end result will be Democrats falling deeper and deeper into that self-marginalized box of theirs.

 Democrats may be a mortal lock to win the mayoralty of San Francisco for decades to come.
 And they will hold down other urban strongholds as well.
 But their strident, emotion-driven leftist rigidity rules them out as a truly national force in American politics over the years to come.
-Too blind to see this, they will be left to screech hysterically in their claustrophobic shoebox while the country moves on without them.We value your comments!
-Please weigh in on our comment section below.
+Too blind to see this, they will be left to screech hysterically in their claustrophobic shoebox while the country moves on without them.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com